 Brief your UX consultant to get the best results

-Being upfront with your budget at the start of the meeting will determine whether or not you and the UX consultant are a good match.
+You can get a ball-park costing now with our online UX calculator.
+One you have a budget set, being upfront with your budget at the start of the meeting will determine whether or not you and the UX consultant are a good match.
 They will then find the best possible solution to deliver within your price range.
 This will save time dealing with responses and actions that don’t fit your budget.

 Start with writing a UX brief.
 When it is written down you can be very clear and detailed on your instructions.

 If you don’t have a clear action plan when you meet with the UX consultant, your ideas can come out vague, leaving the designer guessing what you what them to do.